jmservera/blog/content/posts/010-client-ip-address-aks-nginx/index.en.md

 description : ""
 draft : false
 ---
-Getting your client IP address is key for application telemetry, for getting the client country or any other info you may need.
+There are many times when you need to get your client IP address: for application telemetry, for getting the client country or any other info you may need.
 Anyway, when you deploy a .Net Core app on AKS and you are using an NGINX ingress, that you didn't explicitely configure, the IP address you will be receiving into your app may not be what you expected.

 <!--more-->